20 Long Distance Relationship Tips

 Do long-distance relationships work?

 It is a common question of every lover.
-Most of the relationship can not go long because of this hesitation and tension.
+Most relationships can not go long because of this hesitation and tension.
 You can’t guarantee any relationship because it depends on various aspects and situations.

 How long do long-distance relationships work?